 How often should I practice?

 For optimal results, we recommend you come as least 2-3 times per week.
-Less frequence attendance still helps, of course, just not as quickly or completely!
-A consistent practice helps reduce the symptoms of many chronic conditions and promotes relaxation.
+Less frequent attendance still helps, of course, just not as quickly or completely!
+Consistent practice helps reduce the symptoms of many chronic conditions and promotes relaxation.